utsav-develops/AuthTemplate/README.md

 A minimal, backend-agnostic authentication boilerplate for React.
-No auth provider is baked in — wire it up to whatever backend you use.
+No auth provider is baked in, wire it up to whatever backend you use.

 ## Features